moq-wg/moq-transport/draft-ietf-moq-transport.md

 the subscription starts with the first published or received group.

-AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the Object identified in the StartGroup and StartObject fields and ending at the Latest Object, exclusive.
-If no Objects have been published after StartGroup and StartObject, the subscription is immediately closed with a SUBSCRIBE_ERROR.
+AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.
+If the StartGroup is prior to the current group, the publisher SHOULD reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.

 AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
 The start and end of the